 The Easy Way to Know Your 1946 Half Dollar Value

-Then assess condition: look at Liberty’s gown lines and the eagle’s feathers for wear.
-Heavily circulated pieces are worth $12-$20, lightly worn coins reach $20-$35, and uncirculated examples with full details command $40-$90+.
+Then assess the condition carefully.
+Look at Liberty’s gown lines and the eagle’s feathers for wear.
+Heavily circulated pieces are worth $20–$35, lightly worn coins reach $35–$55, and uncirculated examples with full details can command $40–$200 or more depending on grade.

-Finally, examine for any errors or unusual characteristics that add premium value.
-Our CoinValueChecker App will check the grade directly for complete evaluation.
+Finally, examine the reverse for doubling in “E PLURIBUS UNUM” and the eagle’s feathers — this is the DDR error that can add significant premium value.
+Our CoinValueChecker App can check the grade directly for a complete evaluation.

 1946 Half Dollar Value Guides